ONLYOFFICE/office-js-api/Word/ApiDocument/Methods/GetFormsData.md

 # GetFormsData

-Returns an array of form data for all forms presented in the documenta.
+Returns the data from all forms present in the current document.
+If a form was created and not assigned to any part of the document, it won't appear in this list.

 ## Syntax